LoopKit/loopdocs/docs/loop-3/onboarding.md

     The new onboarding forces you to check all your imported [Therapy Settings (Onboarding Summary)](#therapy-settings-onboarding) but there may be other settings you need to check as well.

-    * Dosing Strategy: may be at the default value of `Temp Basal Only`, even if you were using `Automatic Bolus` with Loop 2.x.x
+    * Dosing Strategy: may be at the default value of `Temp Basal Only`, even if you were using `Automatic Bolus` before
     * Overrides: verify these are populated as expected
     * Pumps that use a RileyLink: confirm the device is selected and active in the Pump settings screen
+    * If you use Nightscout, make sure the site is getting Loop updates

+    **HIGHLIGHTING THIS ONE - A LOT OF PEOPLE MISSED THIS:**

     * [Insulin Type](add-pump.md#insulin-type): ensure the correct insulin type is selected

 ### Carb Absorption Time Update